opencode-md/opencode-md/README.md

 <h4>own structured Registry of Open Source products (solutions)</h4>
 You can create and support own structured Registry of Open Source products (solutions) or its descriptions:

-- for public organizations as the Register of government products
+- for public organizations as the Registry of government products
-- for country, municipal or regional entities as Register of products of local government
+- for country, municipal or regional entities as Registry of products of local government
 - for niche solutions (Linux DevOps, Open AI models, agriculture, medical etc.)
 - for educational institutions as Registry of own Open Source solutions
 - for NGO and Non-profit organizations as own Resister of solutions, important documents etс.